Hundreds expected at South Dakota auto races despite virus

 As Noem touts her constraint in allowing businesses to operate during a global pandemic, the races push the limits of her hands-off approach.

 Promoters of the races said they are taking steps to reduce the chances that the event will become a hotbed of virus transmission, including keeping the crowds well below capacity, screening people’s temperatures and making concessions cashless.
-The Saturday race has sold out of 700 tickets, while the Sunday event is offering 500 tickets.
+The Saturday race at Park Jefferson International Speedway has sold out of the 700 tickets it offered to a track that usually holds 4,000.
+The Sunday event at New Raceway Park in Jefferson is offering 500 tickets, less than one-third of its capacity of 1,800.
 Organizers said they would offer refunds to anyone with second thoughts about going.

-Dennis Moore, who is organizing the Sunday race at the New Raceway Park in Jefferson, said his message is clear: If you are concerned about coronavirus infections, don’t come.
+Dennis Moore, who is organizing the Sunday race, said his message is clear: If you are concerned about coronavirus infections, don’t come.
 But he feels the economy needs to reopen.

 “This country’s going to be on its butt if we don’t open this up,” he said.

-Worldwide, the coronavirus outbreak has infected millions and killed about 180,000, including more than 45,000 in the U.S., according to a tally compiled by Johns Hopkins University from official government figures.
+The coronavirus outbreak has infected millions worldwide and killed about 180,000, including more than 45,000 in the U.S., according to a tally compiled by Johns Hopkins University from official government figures.
 South Dakota has reported 1,858 confirmed cases and nine deaths, though the number of infections is likely higher because many people have not been tested and studies suggest people can be infected and not feel sick.

-The county where the racetracks are located has confirmed seven cases.
+Both tracks are in Jefferson in Union County, which has confirmed seven cases.
+Jefferson is a city of about 550 people that’s about 10 miles (16 kilometers) from Sioux City, Iowa.

-Jerry Miller, the state’s attorney for the county, said holding the races was “risky and irresponsible.”
-He said the county has tried to stop them from going forward, but authorization would have to come from the state government.
+Jerry Miller, the state’s attorney for Union County, said holding the races was “risky and irresponsible.”
+He said the county has tried to stop them from going forward, but authorization would have to come from the state.

-Moore said people from as far away as Texas are planning to fly into attend Sunday’s race.
+Moore said people from as far away as Texas are planning to fly in to attend Sunday’s race.
 Race crews have also lined up to join, with many on a waiting list, he said.

-The South Dakota races aren’t the only ones planned for this weekend.
+The South Dakota races aren’t the only ones set for this weekend.
 In Texas and Florida, plans are underway to host NASCAR races, but without fans at the tracks.